kubesphere/website/content/en/blogs/understand-requests-and-limits-in-kubernetes.md

 ### Before You Begin

 KubeSphere features a highly functional multi-tenant system for fine-grained access control of different users.
 In KubeSphere 3.0, you can set requests and limits for namespaces (ResourceQuotas) and containers (LimitRanges) respectively.
-To perform these operations, you need to create a workspace, a project (i.e. namespace) and an account (`ws-admin`).
-For more information, see [Create Workspaces, Projects, Accounts and Roles](https://kubesphere.io/docs/quick-start/create-workspace-and-project/).
+To perform these operations, you need to create a workspace, a project (i.e. namespace) and a user (`ws-admin`).
+For more information, see [Create Workspaces, Projects, Users and Roles](https://kubesphere.io/docs/quick-start/create-workspace-and-project/).

 ### Set Resource Quotas